Bylaws

 If a member director’s membership rights are suspended due to disciplinary proceedings or being delinquent in the payment of membership dues, that member is also suspended as a director.

-6.10 Vacancy, election by members.
+6.10 Vacancy, filled by recount.

-6.11 Vacancy, election by board.
+6.11 Vacancy, filled by member election.

-6.12 Vacancy filled, end of term.
+6.13 Vacancy filled, end of term.

 An individual elected to fill a vacancy in a member director position will serve through the next September 30 or until a successor is elected.

-6.13 Vacancy, appointment.
+6.14 Vacancy, appointment.

 If there is a vacancy in an advisor director position, the appointing entity may appoint an individual to fill the vacancy by sending written notice to the president or secretary.